Knowing the best essential oils for ear infections can help you combat the pain and other nasty symptoms that come with an ear infection.

 Then massage the mixture on our ear lobe, behind your ear, neck and across your cheek.

-Blend the essential oils and carrier oil together, soak a cotton ball in the blend, wring out excess oil and place the cotton ball in your ear.
+Blend the essential oils and carrier oil together, soak a cotton ball in the blend, wring out excess oil and place the cotton ball to your outer ear.
+(Not inside your ear canal!).
 Also, use the blend to massage your ear area, neck and across your cheek.

 Yes, you can use essential oils for ear infections to get relief and manage an often painful ailment.
 However, they are not a replacement for professional medical care.
 So be sure to seek medical help if your ear infection fails to clear up in time or becomes recurrent.